sagar-sandesh/Resume_Analyzer/README.md

 - 🗂 Upload PDF resumes via a clean web interface
 - 💬 Paste job descriptions into the form
 - 🧠 NLP-powered keyword analysis using spaCy
-- 📊 Match scoring using cosine similarity
+- 📊 Match scoring using cosine similarity.
 - 💡 Highlights missing keywords and gives smart suggestions
 - 🖥️ Shows results clearly on a separate result page